 This function accepts two optional arguments. i.e. format and timestamp.
 The code shows an example for the PHP date() function.

-date_format() expects two argument, DateTime object and date format.
-The following PHP example shows how to create DateTime object from a date and use this object in date_format() function.
+date_format() expects two-argument, DateTime object and date format.
+The following PHP example shows how to create a DateTime object from a date and use this object in the date_format() function.